-Display History: Lobby of the School of Arts, Technology and Emerging Communication (ATEC), 2017 and 2018.
+November 2017 – Lobby of the School of Arts, Technology and Emerging Communication (ATEC), at UT Dallas, Dallas, TX.

-Publishing History: An article by xtine burrough and I about the process of producing this piece and how it is an example of the way LabSynthE makes is forthcoming in a Trace Journal issue called “How We Make”.
+Publishing History: An article by xtine burrough and I about the process of producing this piece and how it is an example of the way LabSynthE makes was published in the third issue of the Trace Journal , “How We Make”.

 This piece was created as a response for a call for art works to be part of the UT Dallas HIV/AIDS Week 2017.
 The Public Interactive Research Lab (PIRL) of the ATEC School is one of the stakeholders of the event, and has been sponsoring a display of some blocks of the AIDS Memorial Quilt and of the AIDS Quilt Touch table since 2016.

 The first concept for the piece came from professor burrough, who had read names in the previous year.
 Reading names of the people celebrated on the AIDS Memorial Quilt is a tradition of displays of the Quilt, and was performed in UT Dallas in 2016 and 2017.
 Professor burrough talked about how public the experience of reading names was, and how could we create a more intimate version of it.